Measuring for delivery.

 It's helpful to outline the dimensions of the piece in masking tape to see how much space it will take up in your room.

-Next, grab the dimensions of the box the item will ship in.
-You'll need to note the width, depth, and height.
+Next, note the width, depth, and height of the box the item will ship in.
+This information is listed on each product page.
 We recommend giving yourself an extra 1-2 inches of wiggle room to ensure the package will fit through all points of entry leading up to the room of your choice.

 Open any doors as wide as they will go.
 Measure the width of the doorframe at its narrowest point.
 If the width of your entryway is greater than the height or width of the box, you're golden.

 Walk the path.